- You’ll look inside Paris’s oldest royal palace!

 Finally, do not miss the Conciergerie’s outside façade.
 Its three towers have been watching the Seine pouring and pedestrians passing by for more than 700 years.
 Listen to them whisper their secrets!

-Meeting Address: Cité, Paris, France - Just outside the metro, Metro line 4, Cité station
+Meeting Address: Cité, Paris, France - Just outside the metro station Cité (line 4)

 Solo Traveler?
 Welcome here!